V.4. MISCELLANEOUS WORDS, PART 4/10 (kit-luf)

 – lubisu : combustion

-– luboko / lubokolo : call, vocation, cry, exclamation, proclamation
+– luboko / lubokolo : appeal, call, vocation, calling, cry, shout, exclamation, proclamation

 – lubuetete / mbuetete : star